SigNoz

 Overview

-This guide provides detailed instructions on how to send logs to SigNoz using HTTP.
-Sending logs over HTTP offers flexibility, allowing users to create custom wrappers, directly transmit logs, or integrate existing loggers, making it a versatile choice for diverse use-cases.
+This documentation provides detailed instructions on how to send logs to SigNoz using HTTP.
+Sending logs over HTTP offers flexibility, allowing you to create custom wrappers, directly transmit logs, or integrate existing loggers, making it a versatile choice for diverse use-cases.

 Payload Structure